w4bo/AA2425-unibo-bigdataandcloudplatforms/slides/10-streaming.md

 Messaging pattern

-- Describes how two different parts of a message passing system connect and communicate with each other
+- Describes how two different parts of a message-passing system connect and communicate with each other

 Decouple services from direct dependence and allow storage of events in a queue